-Although the City's current Land Development Regulations (LDRs) allow a wide variety of densities, those LDRs limit most of the City's residential land area to detached single-family homes (See

-Attachment 2).
-The EZIZ Study noted that, "In Gainesville, 63% of residential parcels allow for the construction of only one housing unit."
+Although the City's current Land Development Regulations (LDRs) allow a wide variety of densities, and housing types, those LDRs limit most of the City's residential land area to detached single-family homes (See Attachment 2).
+The EZ/IZ Study (completed in December 2021) noted that, "In Gainesville, 63% of residential parcels allow for the construction of only one housing unit."
 As detailed in the study, that development pattern incentivizes building larger, more expensive homes and can result in units that meet the needs of, and are affordable to, higher income households, but is not compatible to the development of housing that is affordable to the community's moderate- and low-income residents.

-The existing and developing housing stock does not match the community's housing needs, particularly for its lower income residents.
-Nevertheless, Gainesville's experience with increasing density has been mixed.
-Generally, increasing density increases development potential and increases property values, both of which can spur development and redevelopment.
+In other words, in most of Gainesville, it is not economically feasible to build housing types other than detached single-family homes, and luxury student apartments.
+Therefore, for a large part of the community, the existing and developing housing stock does not match the community's housing needs, particularly for its lower income residents.

+Nevertheless, Gainesville's experience with raising density limits has been mixed.
+Generally, increasing density limits increases development potential and boosts property values, both of which can spur development and redevelopment.
 While there are several benefits of development and redevelopment, they can increase the cost of both land and housing, and reduce the amount of affordable housing.
 This often results in the displacement of low-income renters and property owners.
-At the same time, increased density is often a windfall for developers and large property owners.
+At the same time, increased density limits are often a windfall for development and large property owners.